Want to learn how to rank higher on Google Map? If your business doesn’t rank well on Google Maps, does it even exist?

-- NAP / Citation: Finally, be sure to include your business Name, business Address, and Phone number (NAP) on the homepage of your website in order to maximize the ranking power of your Google Maps listing.
+- Citation Optimization: Finally, be sure to include your business Name, business Address, and Phone number (NAP) on the homepage of your website in order to maximize the ranking power of your Google Maps listing.
 You can simply include this in the footer of every page on your site and then it’s done.
 Easy as NAP.

 7. Use Local Keywords

 Make sure all the important pages of your website, not just the home page or landing page, are optimized for location-based searches.
 This means placing geographically modified keywords into titles, headers, body, image tags, and URLs.